William Contreras Player Props: Brewers vs. Tigers

 William Contreras At The Plate

+- He ranks 23rd in batting average, 24th in on base percentage, and 98th in slugging among qualifying hitters in MLB.

+- Contreras has picked up a hit in 84.2% of his 19 games this season, with multiple hits in 21.1% of those games.

-- He has homered in one of 18 games, and in 1.4% of his plate appearances.
+- He has hit a long ball in one of 19 games, and in 1.3% of his plate appearances.

-- Contreras has driven in a run in four games this year (22.2%), including one multiple-RBI game.
+- Contreras has driven in a run in four games this season (21.1%), including one multiple-RBI game.

-- He has scored in five of 18 games so far this year.
+- He has scored in six games this year (31.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.